BritHD/picnic-planner/README.md

 # Weather Picnic Planner

 A React-based web app to help plan picnics by showing current and forecasted weather, along with historical averages for the same date over the past 10 years.
-Users can select their location or use their current location to get tailored forecasts.
+Users will have to use their current location to get tailored forecasts.

 # Features